-Although we are a multidisciplinary chiropractic clinic offering a variety of non-invasive treatments, one of the most common treatments we provide for our Takoma Park patients is a chiropractic adjustment.
+Although we are a multidisciplinary chiropractic clinic offering a variety of non-invasive treatments in Baltimore MD, Laurel MD, and Takoma Park MD, one of the most common treatments we provide for our patients is a chiropractic adjustment.

 What is a chiropractic adjustment?

 Chiropractic adjustments are also known as manual manipulation, chiropractic manipulation, or spinal manipulation.
 This treatment is commonly performed by a chiropractor to treat lower back pain or neck pain, along with a wide range of other musculoskeletal conditions.

 This manual treatment method was developed following the concept that spinal dysfunction can cause pain by altering the function of the nervous system.
 Spinal manipulation was the first type of chiropractic adjustment approach to be developed.
 The overall goal of this approach is to restore joint functioning and reduce pain.